Do We Really Only Use 10% of Our Brain?

 - The dendrites or nerve endings.
 These are small, branch-like projections inside the cell that make connections to other cells and allow communication between neurones and other cells.
 They are usually located at one or both ends of the cell.

-Neurones come in different shapes and sizes depending on their function.
-For instance, one sensory neurone from the fingertip has an axon that extends all the way to the end of the arm, while a neurone found in the brain can have an axon extending only a few millimetres.
+Neurons come in different shapes and sizes depending on their function.
+For instance, one sensory neuron from the fingertip has an axon that extends all the way to the end of the arm, while a neuron found in the brain can have an axon extending only a few millimeters.

-Neurones also vary with their functions: Sensory neurones transmit signals from your body all the way to your central nervous system; motor neurones carry signals and transmit information all the way from your central nervous system to other parts of your body; while interneurons connect many neurones in the spinal cord and the brain.
+Neurons also vary with their functions: Sensory neurons transmit signals from your body all the way to your central nervous system; motor neurons carry signals and transmit information all the way from your central nervous system to other parts of your body; while interneurons connect many neurons in the spinal cord and the brain.